-The Molecular Endocrinology Programme integrates in-house know-how and the complementary expertise of a large network of collaborators to provide for a multidisciplinary approach involving biochemistry, cell and molecular biology, pathology, medicinal and natural products chemistry and molecular modelling in the study of the above topics.
-Within the last 5 years, the R&D activities the Programme were supported by 9 competitively funded projects from National and EU sources.
-During this period, researchers of the Programme were also involved in the training of 5 undergraduate, 3 postgraduate and 4 PhD students and 6 postdoctoral fellows and in transfer of know-how to the industry in the context of 5 joint projects.
+The Molecular Endocrinology Team carries out research on the molecular physiology and pharmacology of steroid receptors with the scope of exploiting their potential in the prognosis and treatment of endocrine-related degenerative diseases.
+The R&D activities of the Team are developing in two closely inter-related research directions investigating the role of, 1) estrogen receptors as prognostic markers and therapeutic targets and, 2) glucocorticoid receptor as modulator of gene expression.
+In recent years, the R&D activities the Programme were supported by 14 competitively funded projects from National and EU sources.
+During this period, researchers of the Team were also involved in the training of 5 undergraduate, 3 postgraduate and 12 PhD students and 6 postdoctoral fellows and in transfer of know-how to the industry in the context of 6 joint projects.

 Roumeliotis TI, Halabalaki M, Alexi X, Ankrett D, Giannopoulou EG, Skaltsounis AL, Sayan BS, Alexis MN, Townsend PA, Garbis SD.
 Pharmaco-proteomic Study of the Natural Product Ebenfuran III in DU-145 Prostate Cancer Cells: The Quantitative and Temporal Interrogation of Chemically Induced Cell Death at the Protein Level.
 J Proteome Res.
 2013 Mar 12.
 [Epub ahead of print].